 - Updated yearly with an eye on keeping concepts consistent but examples current, relevant, exciting, and useful.

 - Low-cost digital versions start at $24 through publisher Flat World Knowledge.

 - Author actively shares textbook-relevant industry updates, examples, and supplementary material via social media (Blog, Twitter, Google+), plus the author’s own slide and podcast archive.

-The newest edition, Version 2.0 (really the seventh version, as the publisher has switched to a new numbering system) was published in late August, 2013.
-For faculty using the prior version, see changes made in version 2.0.
+Be aware version 3.0 is on its way! (really the eighth version, as the publisher has switched to a new numbering system).
+It will be out in late August, 2014.
+For faculty using the prior version, see updates you’ll see in version 3.0.

 ❖ ❖ ❖ ❖